hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Specification

+There are two approaches I see how this feature could manifest itself in the SDKs.
+I'll use the JS SDK as an example.

+### Option 1.
+Extend `TokenUpdateTransaction` to Support Removing Keys

-If set as part of the initial Token creation, all these keys should be removable as part of a `TokenUpdateTransaction`:
+All these keys should be removable as part of a `TokenUpdateTransaction` if present on a Token:

 - Admin Key
 - Wipe Key